Kittyhacker101-Software/KatWeb/README.md

 ### Running as root
 Running KatWeb as root is not recommended for security reasons.
 You can allow KatWeb to use to ports below 1024 on Linux by using this command: `sudo setcap cap_net_bind_service=+ep ./katweb-linux-*`

-### Modifying KatWeb
-If you intend to modify KatWeb, please use the source code from one of the [release tags](https://github.com/kittyhacker101/KatWeb/tags).
-The latest code in the repository is often unstable and has had very limited testing.

 ### Additional Info
-- Want to discuss KatWeb, or have any questions?
-Join [KatWeb's Discord server](https://discord.gg/Wy2kHBg).
 - Want to help fund KatWeb's development?
 Consider donating to the Bitcoin address `1KyggZGHF4BfHoHEXxoGzDmLmcGLaHN2x2`.
 - Found a bug in KatWeb?
 Report it [here](https://github.com/kittyhacker101/KatWeb/issues).